p10rahulm/your-static-website/content/docs/create_your_website/plan_website.md

 ### The list pages

 We have 17 different types of list layouts, three types of pagination and various other settings that you can change.
-While the defaults of these are set already, you can have a look at [how to change these settings](/docs/create_your_website/config_files/list_index_file).
+The defaults of these are set already, so this is not necessary at the setup stage, but for reference, you can have a look at [how to change these settings](/docs/create_your_website/config_files/list_index_file).

 ## How to add content to your site

 At this point, let's say you know what content you want to put on your website.
-In such a case, what are the steps you want to take?
+In such a case, what are the steps to adding content to your website?

 1) Delete existing single page content
 2) Create a new content piece